m516/GAME/documents/RPi/Development/README.md

 ## 7. Writing and Deploying Programs

 Write your code.
+Note that the function initially executed is *int main* in the file *main.cpp*, which may still be occupied by the Blink program.
+If you don't want the Pi to blink an LED, you can modify the source code or remove it entirely so you have an empty *main* function.

 If you don't have any or would just like to test your setup, use the following code:

 ```
 //Source: https://www.sfml-dev.org/tutorials/2.5/start-linux.php